JoeSzymkowiczFiveM/chiliaddb/EXAMPLES.md

 Below are several examples usages examples of functions within ChiliadDB.

 ## 🏎️ ChiliadDB.ready
-`ready` is triggered once the database has been loaded and the resource is ready to accept calls.
+`ready` is triggered once the datastore has been loaded and the resource is ready to accept calls.
 It is not guaranteed that ChiliadDB has propagated by the time subsequent resources are started.
 If you're resource needs to be initially loaded with data on start, use this.
 ```lua
 ChiliadDB.ready(function()
     print('ChiliadDB is loaded and ready for calls')